ReviewMyContract.aiReview My Contract

 "[RED FLAG COMPOSITE] Any dispute shall be arbitrated under the rules of [Company's proprietary arbitration service], before an arbitrator selected exclusively by the Company, conducted at the Company's principal place of business, with all costs borne by the claimant, within 30 days of the dispute arising, waiving any class or representative claims, with the award non-reviewable in any court except for entry of judgment, and applicable only to the contractor's claims, with all Company claims brought in state court."

 Not all arbitration clauses are equally unfair.
 Some are standard and reasonable; others are systematically designed to prevent you from ever successfully bringing a claim.
-These eight red flags identify the most problematic provisions.
+These ten red flags identify the most problematic provisions.

 Red Flag 1: Company-Controlled Arbitrator Selection.